svargasperez/RPiClusterGuide/README.md

     If the RPi has started but the external monitor is not getting a signal, unplug RPi and remove its microSD card.
 Insert the card into a computer and navigate to its contents.
 Locate and open the file `config.txt`.
 If the following lines are commented out, uncomment them by removing the `#` in front of them (if they don't exist, add them):
     ```
-    hdmi_force_hotplug=1
-    hdmi_drive=2
+    hdmi_safe=1
     ```
+    This setting will be used to try to boot the RPi with maximum HDMI compatibility.
 Re-insert the microSD in the RPi and turn it on.
 If the previous modifications didn't fix the problem, check that the monitor is connected properly to the correct input, and the HDMI cable is functional.

 1. **Access RPi without external monitor** (most common way): This step will require an Ethernet to USB adapter to connect the RPi via Ethernet cable to a computer using **VNC viewer**.
 If the computer has an Ethernet port, the adapter is not needed.
 	1. Start with the RPi designated as head node, and then repeat these steps with the rest of the RPis .
 Insert the microSD card into the RPi (this is the card with **Raspberry Pi OS with desktop** in it).